How Microlearning Can Support Your Compliance Training

 Microlearning is designed to be easy to digest and can be completed on the go, making it a convenient and effective way for learners to stay up-to-date on new information or skills.

-Ideally, you want a compliance programme that incorporates a steady stream of education throughout the year to reinforce key compliance concepts in-between annual training and minimise knowledge gaps.
+Ideally, you want a compliance programme incorporating a steady stream of education throughout the year to reinforce key compliance concepts between annual training and minimise knowledge gaps.

 Bite-sized Compliance Training Webinar